Maipure language: Classification

-Kaufman (1994) gives its closest relatives as Yavitero and other languages of the Orinoco branch of Upper Amazon Arawakan.
-Aikhenvald places it instead in the Western Nawiki branch.
+Linguist Terrence Kaufman (1994) gives the closest relatives of Maipure within the Arawakan languages as Yavitero and other languages of the Orinoco branch of Upper Amazon Arawakan.
+Aikhenvald (1999) places it instead with the Resígaro, Yucuna, Achagua, Piapoco, and Cabiyari languages in the Colombian branch of the North Amazonian languages.
+According to Zamponi (2003), its closest relatives are Avane, Baniwa, and Yavitero.

 Phonology

 Any assessment about Maipure phonology is tentative due to the poor attestation of the language.
 A consonant and vowel system are presented below.